anulsasidharan/End-to-End-Book-Recommender-System/README.md

 conda activate books
 ```

-Note:

-    To check the env created or not, just list them.
+### To check the env created or not, just list the conda enveronments.

 ```bash
 conda env list